LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 }
 ```

 You will see that our request uses the HTTP verb PUT but it does not include the document id we want to assign to this document.
-If you add the id of the document as seen below, you will see that the request is carried out without a hitch!
+If you add the id of the document to the request as seen below, you will see that the request is carried out without a hitch!

 Correct example for PUT indexing request:
 ```